The Church is its Members

 ELDER FOLLOW UP

-After all your homework is completed, you will need to schedule an Elder Follow Up.
-Here you will meet with an elder to go over your homework assignments, share a simple version of the gospel (God’s Story) and your testimony (Your Story), sign the membership covenant, and ask any questions you may have.
-If you have shown a clear understanding of the Gospel, a clear profession of faith, and a clear plan to walk in faith, the elder will present you to the church for affirmation at the next Member's Meeting, scheduled every other month.
+After all your homework is completed, you will need to schedule an elder follow up.
+You will meet with an elder to go over your homework assignments, share a simple version of the gospel (God’s Story) and your testimony (Your Story), sign the membership covenant, and ask any questions you may have.
+If you have shown a clear understanding of the Gospel, profession of faith, and desire to walk in faith, the elder will present you to the church for affirmation at our next members' meeting, scheduled every other month.

 CHURCH AFFIRMATION